-Persuasion Papers/Oral Defense: Engineers often have to explain their point of view to companies, communities or conference attendees.
+Persuasion Papers/Oral Defense: Engineers are often required to explain their point of view to companies, communities and conference attendees.
 Have students defend the position of an environmental engineer with regard to pollution in a one-page persuasive piece.
-They should be able to explain the jobs environmental engineers perform, the sources of pollution and why pollution is bad for the environment.
+Require them to explain the jobs environmental engineers perform, the sources of pollution and why pollution is harmful to the environment.
 If time, have them explain their position orally.

 Community Debate: Have students write/perform a short play or debate about the lesson topic.
-The setting is a town meeting about a relevant issue.
-The people present are: an environmental engineer, an oil company owner, captain of an oil tanker, a local politician, and various citizens.
-The scenario is a large oil spill (from an oil tanker) in the community marina or local body of water.
+Make the setting a town meeting about a relevant issue.
+The people present are an environmental engineer, oil company owner, oil tanker captain, local politician and various citizens.
+The scenario is a large oil tanker spill in the nearby marina or lake.

 Lesson Extension Activities

 This lesson provides an opportunity to introduce or review a variety of concepts including solubility, density and biological effects of pollution.
-Some possible questions for discussion may include: Why did the oil and water not mix?
+Some additional discussion questions include: Why did the oil and water not mix?
 How can we keep the oil from washing onto beaches?
 What was produced when oil burned?
 How could the air be polluted?
 What would happen if the oil had been denser than water?
 What are some dangers of a large oil spill, such as the Exxon Valdez spill?

-Ask the students if they know how an oil spill in a neighboring body of water will impact the economy of a country.
-Have the students research a few of the most recent oil spills in the world and their resulting economic effects.
+Ask students if they know how an oil spill in a neighboring body of water will impact the economy of a country.
+Have students research a few of the more recent oil spills in the world and their resulting economic impacts.

 ContributorsSharon D. Perez-Suarez; Melissa Straten; Malinda Schaefer Zarske; Janet Yowell

 Copyright© 2005 by Regents of the University of Colorado

 Supporting ProgramIntegrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder